DETAILED ACTION

 In regard to claim 3.
 The power converter according to claim 1, wherein the power converter (100) is configured to adjust a duty-cycle of the buck power converter circuit based on the output voltage of the power converter (see paragraphs 58 and 74).

 In regard to claim 4.
-The power converter according claim 1 further comprising a first rectifier switch (138) coupled between the first transformer terminal and an input of the buck power converter circuit (122).
+The power converter according to claim 1 further comprising a first rectifier switch (138) coupled between the first transformer terminal and an input of the buck power converter circuit (122).

 In regard to claim 5.
-The power converter according to claim 4, wherein the power converter is configured to control (145) switching of the first buck switch (170) and the first rectifier switch (138) in synchronism.
+The power converter according to claim 4, wherein the buck power converter circuit includes first buck switch (170) and second buck switch (172) and wherein a controller (145) of the power converter is configured to control (145) switching of the first buck switch (170) and the first rectifier switch (138) in synchronism.

 In regard to claim 6.
-The power converter according to claim 5, wherein the power converter is configured to control the first buck switch (170) and the second buck switch (172) such that the first buck switch is turned off when the second buck switch is turned on, and the second buck switch is turned off when the first buck switch is turned on (see paragraphs 61-70).
+The power converter according to claim 5, wherein the power converter is configured to control the first buck switch (170) and the second buck switch (172) such that; the first buck switch is turned off when the second buck switch is turned on, and the second buck switch is turned off when the first buck switch is turned on (see paragraphs 61-70).

 In regard to claim 7.
 The power converter according to claim 1, wherein the switching bridge circuit comprises a half-bridge circuit (129) or a full-bridge circuit.